Search for a recipe

 Should I always steam kovakkai?

-No, to save time and to use less oil I prefer steam cooking the kovakkai and then preparing poriyal.
+No, to save time and to use less oil, I prefer to steam cook the kovakkai and then prepare poriyal.
 Alternatively, you can add extra oil and roast the kovakkai for extra time.
 You can also pressure cook kovakkai.

 Can I cook kovakkai poriyal on a high flame?